MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsVoiceApplicationsPolicy.md

 ## DESCRIPTION

-`TeamsVoiceApplicationsPolicy` is used for **Supervisor Delegated Administration** which allows tenant admins to permit certain users to make changes to auto attendant and call queue configurations.
+`TeamsVoiceApplicationsPolicy` is used for **Supervisor Delegated Administration** which allows admins in the organization to permit certain users to make changes to auto attendant and call queue configurations.

 ## EXAMPLES